 The best way to show what I mean is to show that the conditions back then don’t exist today, making a similar “runaway” impossible, and that the current Constitution doesn’t even provide for a “runaway” and has many ways to stop one if anybody tried.

 First, the Constitutional Convention that replaced the Articles of Confederation with the Current Constitution was convened under the…ARTICLES OF CONFEDERATION, not the Constitution.
 Duh!

 Even then, the Constitutional Convention DIDN’T go “runaway”:

 “There is zero precedent that any convention of the states has ever “runaway” from its assigned agenda.
 There have been 12 interstate conventions in the history of our country.
 All of them stayed within their stated agenda.
 Even the Constitutional Convention of 1787 was not convened to “amend” the Articles of Confederation, but to “revise” and “alter” the Articles to establish an effective national government.
 This was fully consistent with the Articles of Confederation because the Articles authorized alterations – a term that had revolutionary significance because it echoed the language of the Declaration of Independence.
 The broad purpose of the Constitutional Convention of 1787 was specifically mentioned in the call of Congress and in nearly all of the commissions for the delegates for each state.
 The 1787 convention did not runaway at all; it did what it was charged to do – like all interstate conventions preceding it.”
 (Quote from “10 facts to rebut the mythology of a runaway convention”, see “Bibliography”)

 Therefore, it worked according to plan, and the delegates kept the convention within its bounds.

-- The Articles of Confederation was only 4 years old, and so did not have two centuries of legal and customary precedents interfering with adopting a new Constitution.
+The Articles of Confederation was only 4 years old, and so did not have the two centuries of legal and customary precedents that would have to be broken today to implement a new Constitution.

 None of these conditions exist today, thus a modern convention couldn’t go runaway under them.